markgordon22/Travel-Tips-Ireland/README.md

 ## Lighthouse testing

 Lighthouse was used in Chrome developer tools to measure the performance, seo, accessibility and best practices of the website
+The only main issue with the lighthouse testing was the performance score of the Our Tips page.

 * [Home page desktop testing](https://github.com/markgordon22/Travel-Tips-Ireland/blob/main/testing/homepagedesktoptesting.pdf)
 * [Home page mobile testing](https://github.com/markgordon22/Travel-Tips-Ireland/blob/main/testing/homepagemobiletesting.pdf)